Towards Understanding Sycophancy in Language Models: Towards Understanding Sycophancy in Language Models

-\textbf{Model}~ We use Bayesian logistic regression to predict human preferences from these features: with $p(\alpha_i) \sim \operatorname{\text{Laplace}}(\mu=0, b=0.01)$. $\alpha_i \in \mathbb{R}^{N_f}$ are the effect sizes for each feature, $\phi_i \in \{-1, 0, +1\}^{N_f}$ is the feature vector for each preference comparison, $\sigmoid(\cdot)$ is the logisitic function, $P$ is the prompt, $R_A$ is response A, and $R_B$ is response B. $R_A \succ R_B$ indicates that $R_A$ was preferred to $R_B$.
-We place a Laplace prior over the effect sizes $\alpha_i$ with zero mean and scale $b=0.01$, which was chosen using a holdout set.
+where $\alpha_i \in \mathbb{R}^{N_f}$ are the effect sizes for each feature, $\phi_i \in \{-1, 0, +1\}^{N_f}$ is the feature vector for each preference comparison, $\sigmoid(\cdot)$ is the logisitic function, $P$ is the prompt, $R_A$ is response A, and $R_B$ is response B. We place a Laplace prior over the effect sizes $\alpha_i$ with zero mean and scale $b=0.01$, which was chosen using a holdout set.
 This prior encodes the belief each feature is equally likely to increase or decrease the probability a human prefers a response with that feature.
 We perform approximate Bayesian inference with the No-U-Turn Sampler \citep{hoffman2014no} implemented using \texttt{numpyro} \citep{phan2019composable}, collecting 6000 posterior samples across four independent Markov Chain Monte Carlo (MCMC) chains.

 \textbf{Results}~ First, we evaluate how predictive the model-generated features are of human preferences.
 We find our logistic regression model achieves a holdout accuracy of 71.3\%, comparable to a 52-billion parameter preference model trained on the same data \citep[$\sim$72\%;][]{bai2022training}.
 This suggests the generated features are predictive of human preferences.